aosmorac/iconic-int/README.md

 ```
 docker-compose up
 ```
-Now is necesary install package with composer
+Now is necessary install package with composer
 * Open a new terminal without close the other one.
 * Go into php container
 ```